 Tip #6: Become Your 30-Second Pitch

-The basic format is this: 1.
+The basic format is: 1.
 Introduce yourself - your name, your major, your year, and your interest in this industry or field.
 2. Say why the company interests you - this is when you demonstrate your knowledge of the company and say why you want to work there.
 3. Show that you’re a good candidate - connect your skills with their needs.
 Why are you the best student at this fair to fill their particular gaps?
-Finally, 4.
-Ask the recruiter a question.
+4. Ask the recruiter a question.
 Usually, this is something like “Can you tell me a little more about what you are looking for in a candidate?” but prepare other, thoughtful questions as well.

 Tip #7: Don’t Forget the Little Things

 Logistics are just as important as your resume, interview prep, and your 30-second intro.
 Print out enough copies of your resume and bring a padfolio and a pen.
 Take notes on what you talk about with the recruiter, either discreetly during your conversation or immediately after.
 Most importantly, remember their name!
 Ask for a business card or write it down so you can send a follow-up later.